-Cabbage will shrink a bit more during the fermentation process so no need to chop it too small.
-But you may consider slicing the pieces with thick stalks (mainly the pieces towards the bottom), slicing them in half will do fine.
+Cabbage will shrink a bit more during the fermentation process, so there is no need to chop it too small.
+But you may consider slicing the pieces with thick stalks (mainly the pieces towards the bottom).
+Slicing them in half will do fine.

 Brine The Cabbage